-Incorporated bare nouns do not combine with individual-level predicates (Farkas & de Swart, 2003).
-Therefore, the incorporation hypothesis predicts that the non-anaphoric null subject should be incompatible with individual-level predicates.
+Semantically incorporated bare nouns do not combine with individual-level predicates (Farkas and De Swart 2003).
+Therefore, the semantic incorporation hypothesis predicts that the non-anaphoric null subject should be incompatible with individual-level predicates.
 Interestingly, this prediction is borne out.
 Let us start by considering the case of Finnish.
-Example (51) below, a generic sentence containing an individual-level predicate, is out (Anders Holmberg, p.c.)3:
+Example (48) below, a generic sentence containing an individual-level predicate, is out (Anders Holmberg, p.c.)5:

-(51) Brasilia-ssa rakastaa sambaa.
-Brazil-in love.3SG Samba
+(48) Brasilia-ssa rakastaa sambaa.
+Brazil-in love.3SG Samba (Anders Holmberg (p.c.))

-Turning to BP, we observe that there is a dialect split: older speakers consistently reject the examples below, which contain individual-level predicates.
-They feel the need to insert an overt subject or to use the plural.
+Turning to BP, there is a dialect split: older speakers consistently reject the examples below, which contain individual-level predicates.

-- (52) a.
+- (49) a.
 No Brasil adora samba. in-the Brazil love-3SG samba - b.
-Aos cinquenta anos sabe em quem confiar. at-the fifty years know-3SG on who trust.INF

-Younger speakers accept (51a,b).
-The mere fact that there is a dialect split precisely along the lines predicted under the incorporation hypothesis indicates that this hypothesis is on the right track.
-I tentatively suggest that, in the grammar of younger people, possibly due to an ongoing process of change related to bare nouns, nP doesn't necessarily incorporate and the bare singular may shift to kind interpretation (as will be proposed below for the case of the bare plural in Hebrew), so that it picks the kind 'people' in (52a,b).
+Aos cinquenta anos sabe em quem confiar. at-the fifty years know-3SG on who trust.INF BP indicates that this hypothesis is on the right track.
+I tentatively suggest that, in the grammar of younger people, possibly due to an ongoing process of change related to bare nouns, nP doesn't necessarily incorporate and may shift to kind interpretation (as will be proposed below for the case of the bare plural in Hebrew), so that it may pick the kind 'people' in (49a,b).